sourcecrypto/sourcecrypto.github.io/discolog/_posts/2018-10-14-source-crypto-research-index.md

 For those who would like to browse from GitHub, all the pages are in `_pages`, all the files that become (via jekyll collections) the pages of the discolog are in `discolog`, all the data is in `_data`.

-Everything else is `minimal-mistakes`. pretty straightforward.
+Everything else is `mmistakes/minimal-mistakes`.
+Pretty straightforward: its [open-source](https://github.com/mmistakes/minimal-mistakes)), and [well-documented](https://mmistakes.github.io/minimal-mistakes/).

 ## A Machine Readable Repository on Every Subject In Crypto.